-- 2.6.1 The role of the Principal Social Worker was established in July 2017.
-This role is key to developing social work practice. - 2.6.2 The Principal Social Worker has set up a task and finish group of staff to support the work on the social work practice model.
-This group is reporting at the end of October and Achieving for Children will add challenge to our thinking to ensure we have fully worked through our proposals and fully considered our implementation plans for the new model.
+- 4.22 The role of the Principal Social Worker was established in July 2017.
+This role is key to developing social work practice. - 4.23 The Principal Social Worker has set up a task and finish group of staff to support the work on the social work practice model.
+This group reported at the end of October and Achieving for Children will add challenge to our thinking to ensure we have fully worked through our proposals and fully considered our implementation plans for the new model.
 The preferred emerging model is Strengthening Families, underpinned by a suite of tools, including Graded Care Profile 2, to assess risk associated with neglect.
-This work on neglect has been supported by CSCB and who also agreed to adopt the neglect tool across the multiagency. - 2.6.3 A 'Deep Dive' review on missing and Return Home Interviews has taken place and was reported to the Improvement Board on 3rd October and Children and Young People's Scrutiny committee on the 17th October.
-Elected members have agreed additional resource to support this work. - 2.6.4 A new pre-birth assessment and PLO workflow process is being developed to ensure more timely decision making around permanence and care for new born children.
-This will form the next 'Deep Dive' review and report to the Improvement Board in November. - 2.6.5 The PLO training module has been reviewed and updated to incorporate the feedback from Ofsted.
-A rolling programme of training is in place. - 2.6.6 A legal planning meeting framework and an aide memoire to support PLO work has been developed and is in the process of being rolled out. - 2.6.7 A permanency planning process has been drafted and is under consultation. - 2.6.8 A new recording format for supervision has been developed and incorporated into the Children's Recording System (CRS), which launched in October.
+This work on neglect has been supported by CSCB and who also agreed to adopt the neglect tool across the multiagency. - 4.24 A 'Deep Dive' review on missing and Return Home Interviews has taken place and was reported to the Improvement Board on 3rd October and Children and Young People's Scrutiny committee on the 17th October.
+Elected members have agreed additional resource to support this work. - 4.25 A new pre-birth assessment and PLO workflow process is being developed to ensure more timely decision making around permanence and care for new born children.
+This was the 'Deep Dive' review at the Improvement Board in November. - 4.26 The PLO training module has been reviewed and updated to incorporate the feedback from Ofsted.
+A rolling programme of training is in place. - 4.27 A legal planning meeting framework and an aide memoire to support PLO work has been developed and is in the process of being rolled out.

-- 2.6.9 An increased focus on auditing is now being established and the additional new auditing capacity has already meant we can and have done more audits. - 2.6.10 Two new permanent Heads of Service were appointed during Ofsted.
-Iain Lowe Head of Service for Early Help and MASH and Hannah Doubty Head of Service for Targetted Services.
-Both join on 30 October.
-A new interim Head of Service for Quality Assurance Tom Stevenson has been appointed and will start with u on 1 November.
+- 4.28 A permanency planning process has been drafted and is under consultation. - 4.29 A new recording format for supervision has been developed and incorporated into the Children's Recording System (CRS), which launched in October. - 4.30 An increased focus on auditing is now being established and the additional new auditing capacity has already meant we can and have done more audits. - 4.31 Two new permanent Heads of Service were appointed during Ofsted.
+Iain Lowe Head of Service for Early Help and MASH and Hannah Doubty Head of Service for Targetted Services both join on 30 October.
+A new interim Head of Service for Quality Assurance Tom Stevenson has been appointed and will start with on 1 November.
 This much strengthened senior team in Children's Social Care will provide capacity to take the service forward.

-2.7 Systems and support actions
+Systems and support actions

-- 2.7.1 The roll out of smartphones to all social workers is underway and is on schedule to be completed in October. - 2.7.2 A number of changes to CRS have been identified and initial quick wins have been implemented.
-A number of longer-term options are now being scoped. - 2.7.3 A review of Business Support is underway and some immediate actions have been taken to improve support to social work teams.
-The intention is to free social work time to spend with children and families. - 2.7.4 A pilot is underway to test integrated tablet technology and initial feedback has been received to shape further development and consideration in early November 2017.
+- 4.32 The roll out of smartphones to all social workers completed in October. - 4.33 A number of changes to CRS have been identified and initial quick wins have been implemented.
+A number of longer-term options are now being scoped. - 4.34 A review of Business Support is underway and some immediate actions have been taken to improve support to social work teams.
+The intention is to free social work time to spend with children and families. - 4.35 A pilot is underway to test integrated tablet technology and initial feedback has been received to shape further development and consideration in November 2017.

-2.8 Communications actions
+Communications actions

-- 2.8.1 There has been focus on increasing staff engagement and there have been many staff engagement sessions.
+- 4.36 There has been focus on increasing staff engagement and there have been many staff engagement sessions.
 A number of new, on-going staff engagement forums have been launched and first meetings have taken place including:

 - Staff Reference Group

 - ASYE Forum

 - Social Work Forum

 - Practice Development Group